johannth/notes-for-t-809-data/gagnanam-og-vitvelar-2012-10-02.md

 ### Case 1: $\mvSigma_k = \sigma^2 \I$

-The samples fall into $K$ equally hypersperical clusters centered about $\mvmean_k$.
+The samples fall into $K$ equally hyperspherical clusters centered about $\mvmean_k$.

 ![](img/2012-10-02-5.jpg)

 The we get
 $$a_k(\x) = \frac{\norm{\x - \mvmean_k}^2}{2 \sigma^2} + \ln (p(C_k))$$
-where we have cancelled out term 2 and term 3 becomes the same for all classes.
+where we have cancelled out term 2 and term 3 as they become the same for all classes.
 We can also expand
 $$a_k(\x) = -\frac{1}{2\sigma^2}(\x^T\x - 2 \mvmean_k)\x + \mvmean_k \mvmean) + \ln p(C_k)$$
 So we define a new $a$
 $$a_k(\x) = \w_k^T \x + \w_{k_0}$$